 We've just noticed one of our kitties (22 days old) has red eyes.
 His pupils, to be precise, are red.
 Should I be worried? [more inside]

 A friend of mine would like to start a cat blog (maybe with social media add-ons - Facebook, Twitter, Snapchat etc.) which would center around pretending to be her pet cat writing the blog.
 Beyond this , what would be some fun things for the blog to specialize in?
 This is just for fun (neither she nor the cat is not seeking fame and fortune through this project; it might be for a public audience though).
 She turned to me for suggestions but I'm tapped out.
 What do you guys think?
 Not too time-consuming or complicated, ideally.
 Something she could do tens of thousands of times without getting bored (I am trying to quietly encourage my friend's transition into full-blown Cat Lady status, so please help.)

+I am not a cat person, but my wife likes cats, so we have one.
 Our cat consistently uses the litter box (which is much more than I can say for the last cat we had).
 However, she almost never buries it, and the odor is, of course, offensive. [more inside]

 We've recently adopted an approximately ten month old stray male tuxedo cat and are looking for a name for him. [more inside]